 The integrated steelmaking route is currently the most widely used method in steelmaking and covers 72% of global steel production.
 Scrap availability and fuel costs affect the competitiveness of the BF/BOF route when compared to the EAF process.
 (Ellis & Bao 2020)

 The carbon footprint of these two production methods differs significantly.
 In general, the integrated steel production route releases about two tons of CO2 per ton of steel produced (2.0 t CO2/t steel) in both direct and indirect emissions.
 Emissions from the DRI process depend on the fuel used.
-For example, coal based DRI produces about 2.4 t CO2/t steel while natural gas based DRI produces about 1.4 t CO2/t steel.
-However, of all the commercially available technologies, scrap based EAF steelmaking is the greenest choice.
+For example, coal-based DRI produces about 2.4 t CO2/t steel while natural gas-based DRI produces about 1.4 t CO2/t steel.
+However, of all the commercially available technologies, scrap-based EAF steelmaking is the greenest choice.
 The emissions are about 0.4 t CO2/t steel, depending on the method of electricity production used.
-Therefore, EAF steelmaking will play a major role in moving towards green, carbon neutral steel.
+Therefore, EAF steelmaking will play a major role in moving towards green, carbon neutral steel and decarbonization of the steel industry.
 (Ellis & Bao 2020; Hites 2020)

 So why don’t all steel producers switch to the EAF process?

 Currently, there is only a limited amount of scrap and DRI in the world, which is not enough for global demand.
 The use of the EAF steelmaking route will increase, but the pace will be determined, among other things, by the availability of scrap.
 It is still difficult to predict how the amount of recycled scrap will increase in the future.
 Furthermore, without adding some pure iron-bearing materials to scrap recycling circulation some harmful components like copper will enrich to catastrophic levels in circulating steel.